Startups have about $1 trillion worth of reasons to love the Biden infrastructure plan – TechCrunch

 It’s a project that startups like BlocPower are already deeply involved in supporting.

 “Get the superhero masks and capes out.
 The Biden Harris Climate announcement is literally a plan to save the American economy and save the planet.
 This is Avengers Endgame in real life.
 We can’t undo the last five years… but we can make smart, massive investments in the climate infrastructure of the future,” wrote Donnel Baird, the chief executive and founder of BlocPower.
-“Committing to electrify 2 million American buildings, moving them entirely off of fossil fuels is exactly that — an investment in America leading theway towards creating a new industry creating American jobs that cannot be outsourced, and beginning to reduce the 30% of greenhouse gas emissiosn that come from buildings.”
+“Committing to electrify 2 million American buildings, moving them entirely off of fossil fuels is exactly that — an investment in America leading the way towards creating a new industry creating American jobs that cannot be outsourced, and beginning to reduce the 30% of greenhouse gas emissions that come from buildings.”

 As part of the package that directly impacts startups, there’s a proposal for a $27 billion Clean Energy and Sustainability Accelerator to mobilize private investment, according to the White House.
 The focus will be on distributed energy resources, retrofits of residential, commercial and municipal buildings; and clean transportation.
 A focus there will be on disadvantaged communities that haven’t had access to clean energy investments.